Massage: a brief overview

 - Improvement in sleep

-There are many massage modalities, some of them involve use of oil, incense, hot stones and various implements.
-There are even massages involving use of sound such as gong sound baths.
-The most common forms of massage in the west are Sports & Remedial Massage and Deep Tissue.
-Both of these have it’s roots in western traditions such as Swedish Massage and involves manipulation of muscle and soft tissues of the body with specific techniques such as effleurage and petrissage.
-Additionally modern massage techniques often use methods that are based on passive muscle stretching and muscle activation techniques.
-These are focused on targeting the nervous system and it’s role in controlling muscle tone and flexibility.
+There are many massage modalities, some of them involving the use of oil, incense, hot stones or various implements.
+There are even massages involving the use of sound such as gong sound baths.
+The most common forms of massage in the West are Sports Massage and Deep Tissue Massage.
+Both of these have their roots in Western traditions such as Swedish Massage and involve manipulation of muscle and soft tissues of the body with specific techniques such as effleurage and petrissage.
+Additionally, modern massage techniques often use methods that are based on passive muscle stretching and muscle activation techniques.
+All of these techniques are focused on targeting the nervous system and its role in controlling muscle tone and flexibility.
 Some massage techniques use very light touch whilst others can be rather firm.
-Sports & Remedial Massage and Deep Tissue are on the latter part of the spectrum.
-The quality of touch very much depends on individual practitoner’s ability to listen and adapt to their client’s needs.
+Sports and Deep Tissue are on the latter part of the spectrum.
+The quality of touch very much depends on the individual practitioner’s ability to listen and adapt to their client’s needs.

-I offer 2 types of massage, Sports & Remedial and Deep Tissue.
+I offer two types of massage, Sports and Deep Tissue.
 Each session last 60 minutes and is tailored to your specific needs.
-Before each massage session we will spend some time investigating your current issues and decide what approach would serve your best.
+Before each massage session we will spend some time investigating your current issues and decide what approach would serve you best.
 The treatment is done on a massage table and requires you to wear sports underwear.
-Depending on your circumstances I may recommend some stretches and take home exercises to help the recovery process.
+Depending on your circumstances I may recommend some stretches and take-home exercises to help the recovery process.
 At the beginning of the process I will make a recommendation on how many treatments would be required to help resolve the issue you came with.